'Antarctica Melts,' NASA Says, Showing Effects Of A Record Warm Spell

 "These warm events are occurring more frequently" in that part of the peninsula, says Alexandra Isern, head of Antarctic sciences at the National Science Foundation.

-Discussing the NASA images Friday, Isern also cautions, "We have to understand that that those images were taken about as far north in Antarctica as you can get.
+Discussing the NASA images Friday, Isern also cautions, "We have to understand that those images were taken about as far north in Antarctica as you can get.
 So if any place is going to have those melt ponds, that's certainly going to be one place."

 Still, she says, it's surprising to see such a rapid and dramatic shrinkage of snow and ice.

-Note: A previous version of this story incorrectly said the average temperatures on the Antarctic Peninsula has risen 3 degrees Celsius or 37.4 degrees Fahrenheit over the past half-century.
-The increase has actually been 3 degrees Celsius or 5.4 degrees Fahrenheit in that time.